vijaya-01/Vijaya-Documents/How to give files access to Technical Consultants.md

 # How to give files access to Technical Consultants

 **Follow the below pattern -for creating PPT structure**
-1. Title slide: Title: Installation Process of XYZ Software Subtitle: A Comparative Analysis

-2. Main background color + design: Choose a modern and minimalist design with shades of blue and gray to represent professionalism and stability.

-3. Bullet Points (on-left) + image: Slide Title: Key Components

--   Central Database: stores all data
--   Web Server: handles user requests
--   Application Server: processes business logic
--   Image: An illustration of the architecture diagram

-4. 2 column comparison slide: Slide Title: Comparison with other installations

--   Faster setup time
--   Easier to use interface
--   Fewer hardware requirements
--   Lower cost
--   Comparison Image: A Venn diagram comparing the features of XYZ software with other software installations.

-5. Title + image slide: Slide Title: Architecture Diagram

--   Image: A detailed diagram of the architecture

-6. Trainer Intro slide: Slide Title: Meet the Trainer

--   Trainer's name, title, and photo
--   Brief introduction of the trainer's background and experience

-7. Thank you slide: Slide Title: Thank You

--   Image: A thank-you message and a graphic of the XYZ logo

-8. Quiz: Slide Title: Test Your Knowledge

--   Multiple-choice questions about the installation process and architecture diagram
--   Image: A timer graphic to create a sense of urgency

-9. Exercise and solutions on that type of installation - slide: Slide Title: Hands-On Exercises

--   Step-by-step instructions to practice the installation process
+Title slide: This slide should include the title of the presentation, the date, and the name of the presenter.

+Main background color + design (applies for all slides): This slide should establish the main background color and design that will be used throughout the presentation.
+It should be consistent with the overall theme of the presentation.

+Bullet Points (on-left) + image (on-right) – slide (for "what" section): This slide should list the key points of the "what" section of the presentation, with bullet points on the left and an image on the right.
+The image should be relevant to the topic being discussed.

+Bullet Points (on-left) + image (on-right) – slide (for "explanation of key components of architecture diagram" section): This slide should list the key components of the architecture diagram, with bullet points on the left and an image on the right.
+The image should highlight the components being discussed.

+Bullet Points (for "steps of setup & explanation of each step" section): This slide should list the steps required to set up the installation, with bullet points for each step.
+It should also provide a brief explanation of each step.

+2 column comparison slide (for "how this installation is different/better/bad compared to other installations" section): This slide should compare the installation being discussed with other installations in the same category, highlighting the differences, advantages, and disadvantages.

+Video (for "video of execution of steps" section): This slide should include a video that demonstrates the execution of the steps required to set up the installation.
+It should be clear and easy to follow.

+Trainer Intro slide: This slide should introduce the trainer, including their name, title, and a brief bio.
+It can also include a photo of the trainer.

+Thank you slide: This slide should include a thank-you message to the audience, as well as any contact information for the presenter or organization.
+It can also include a call to action or a reminder of upcoming events.

+Quiz slide: This slide should include a quiz related to the topic of the presentation.
+It can include multiple-choice or open-ended questions to test the audience's understanding of the material.

--   Solution slides to check progress and compare with the correct results **Here are the guidelines to follow, while inserting text in slides**
+**Here are the guidelines to follow, while inserting text in slides**
 1. max of 10 words per sentence
 2. max of 2 sentences in a bullet point.